WindJammer6/16.-Csharp-Learning-and-Unity-Prototype-2D-Game/README.md

-# 16.-Csharp-and-Unity-Learning
+# 16.-Csharp-and-Unity-Learning :globe_with_meridians::video_game:
 After working with Python for quite a while, I wanted to adopt a second programming language to further hone my programming skills.
 In addition to this, a friend of mine (Github account: [WolfPark](https://github.com/wolfparktaerim)) always wanted to create a video game of his own, and recommended me one of the many powerful game development engines/framework, [Unity](https://unity.com/download).
 However, the main issue is that Unity uses the C# language, rather than Python.
 Hence, I decided to take this opportunity to while helping out on making a video game on Unity, to also learn the C# programming language, as well as some of the Unity C# syntax.

-Apparently the C# programming language is also an object oriented programming language, like Python.
+Apparently the C# programming language is also an object-oriented programming language, like Python.

 <br>